 “Law prevails over equity, as equity can only supplement the law, and not supplant it.”

-Moreover it is to be kept in mind that the Act has been enacted for the benefit of the consumer and to provide towards expeditious disposal of disputes and that the time period of 45 days would not mean that the complaint can avail such maximum time period as a matter of right always in order to file its response.
+Moreover, it is to be kept in mind that the Act has been enacted for the benefit of the consumer and to provide for expeditious disposal of disputes and that the time period of 45 days would not mean that the complaint can avail such a maximum time period as a matter of right always in order to file its response.

-It is furthermore observed that where the provision of the Act is unambiguous and totally clear there is no scope of interpretation on equitable ground.
+It is furthermore observed that where the provision of the Act is unambiguous and totally clear there is no scope of interpretation on the equitable grounds.

-Thus, the Court is also of the view that “that the hardship caused to an individual, cannot be a ground for not giving effective and grammatical meaning to every word of the provision, if the language used therein is unequivocal.”
+Thus, the Court is also of the view “that the hardship caused to an individual, cannot be a ground for not giving effective and grammatical meaning to every word of the provision if the language used therein is unequivocal.”